 Someone in an old casino comedy routine once asked a friend for change, requesting two tens for a five.
 "Can

-I get two tens for a five" he said, and, without thinking about it, the friend who was high on a roll gave it to him out of a handful of cash he had just won.
-He suddenly realized the miscalculation of his generosity when he received one five for two tens
+I get two tens for a five" he said and without thinking about it the friend, who was high on a roll, gave it to him out of a handful of cash he had just won.
+He suddenly realized the miscalculation of generosity when he received one five for two tens and remembered

-and human intelligence works by a method of division in virtue of comparison.
-Experience "turns you from one feeling to another and teaches by means of opposites so that you will have two wings to fly, not one”.(20) A simple process of sense
+by a special method of division in virtue of comparison.
+Experience "turns you from one feeling to another and teaches by means of opposites so that you will have two wings to fly, not one”.-20

-and perception, cognitive awareness in the human species is wired to operate along a line of comprehension that goes along noticing "this is" and "these are", and "that is" and "those are", duo duo, et cetera for sensitivity.
+process of sense and perception, cognitive awareness in the human species is wired to operate along a line of intelligence that goes by noticing "this is" and "these are", and "that is" and "those are", duo duo, et cetera for sensitivities.
+Rivers know

-Rivers know there is no hurry, and roll on, "aequum memento enim rebus in arduis servare mentem".
-Burn on big river, burn on, and to save the mind of things remember balance in arduous matters.
+there is no hurry, and roll on.
+"Aequum memento enim rebus in arduis servare mentem".
+Burn on big river, burn on, and to save the mind from troubles, remember equanimity first, as much as things, in arduous matters.

-Who has not ever noticed that the way of intellectual distinctions always functions, since it is conducive to knowledge to distinguish one attribute and its property from another, with a view to avoiding confusion?
+Who has not ever noticed, with a view to avoiding confusion, that the way of intellectual distinctions always functions, since it is conducive to knowledge to distinguish one attribute and its property from another?
 Exceeding with meekness

-is like a little exponential trinity, pro manibus, and ten in two hands of five, with some subtle dexterity and intelligence, is at times a little perfection or magic.
+would also have ten fingers of fifty-four intricate bones on two hands.
+Three to the third power for a hand in twenty-seven is like a little exponential trinity, pro manibus; and ten in two hands of five, with some subtle dexterity and intelligence, is at

 c) also with knowledge of our own acts, and